 Today I want to write the list of the terms you can find in the crowdfunding world and explain them.
-I think that this article can be useful for all those who are new to this world.
+I think that this article can be useful for all those who are new to P2P lending or Real Estate crowdfunding.

 LTV (Loan To Value) – LTV is a financial term used to express the ratio between the value of the loan and the value of the asset purchased.